 - 1. Operate without reasonable protections against hazards or conditions that might threaten the health, safety or well-being of members. - 2.
 Permit violation of member confidentiality and privacy, except where specific disclosure is required by law or legislation. - 2.1 Elicit information for which there is no clear necessity. - 2.2 Use methods of collecting, reviewing, transmitting, or storing client information that fail to protect against improper access to the material. - 3.
 Allow members to be uninformed regarding the privileges and responsibilities of membership. - 4.
 Allow members to be unaware of the process for registering a complaint or concern. - 5.
 Permit unfair, inconsistent, or untimely responses to member concerns of complaints. - 6.
-Allow students requesting support for misconduct proceedings to be unaware of hearing or appeal procedures. - 7.
-Permit conditions that are offensive to a clients' culture and/or identity. - 8.
 Permit emergency support services to operate without special considerations to support students who face systemic barriers.